great-expectations/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_metadata_stores/configure_metadata_stores.md

 Stores are used by GX to store and retreive information ranging from project metadata such as Expectation Suite configurations to the Validation Results generated when Checkpoints are run.

 Ephemeral Data Contexts store this information in memory, while GX Cloud Data Contexts store this information online.
-File Data Contexts, however, store this information in files thata can be copied or shared between other File Data Contexts.
+File Data Contexts, however, store this information in files that can be copied or shared between other File Data Contexts.

 By default, Store files are created in folders within the `base_folder` of the File Data Context.
 However, you can update your Data Context to specify where these Stores should reside, or to indicate existing Stores to load when the Data Context is initialized.